-GPS 2024 introduces a new expectation for NZTA to consider tolling to support the construction and maintenance of all new roads, including the Roads of National Significance.
-Increased tolling on new roads will protect existing funding in the National Land Transport Fund for maintaining existing roads.
+GPS 2024 introduces a new expectation for the NZTA to consider tolling to support the construction and maintenance of all new roads, including the Roads of National Significance.
+Increased tolling on new roads will protect existing funding in the NLTF for maintaining existing roads.

-Due to the deterioration of the road network, the Government will appoint independent members to the Road Efficiency Group, started by the previous National Government, and refocus it on ensuring that all investment in maintaining and improving resilience on the state highway, local and rural road network is spent in the most efficient manner.
+Due to the deterioration of the road network, the Government will appoint independent members to the Road Efficiency Group (REG), started by the previous National Government, and refocus it on ensuring that all investment in maintaining and improving resilience on the state highway, local and rural road network is spent in the most efficient manner.
 It is not acceptable that while funding for road maintenance activities has increased, the real outcomes on our road network continue to worsen.

-The Road Efficiency Group will have a number of key focus areas:
+The REG will have a number of key focus areas:

-- finding efficiency in road maintenance spend to deliver more for road users and taxpayers' investment. - standardising maintenance protocols and processes to find efficiency where efficiencies can be found. - reducing expenditure on temporary traffic management, which is adding significant cost to road maintenance and reducing efficiency of the spend. - reviewing Network Outcome Contracts with a focus on achieving long-term maintenance outcomes of 2 percent rehabilitation and 9 percent resurfacing per year, ensuring a proactive approach to road maintenance.
+- finding efficiency in road maintenance spend to deliver more for road users and taxpayers' investment.

+- standardising maintenance protocols and processes to find efficiency where efficiencies can be found.

+- supporting the NZTA in reducing expenditure on temporary traffic management, which is adding significant cost to road maintenance and reducing efficiency of the spend.

+- supporting the NZTA in reviewing Network

+Outcome Contracts in line with the NZTA's

+focus on achieving long-term maintenance

+outcomes of 2 percent rehabilitation and

+9 percent resurfacing per year, ensuring a

+proactive approach to road maintenance.